jasonjgeiger/theplan/career/iteration-6.md

 # GOALS - Top 5
 1. Strategy definition for the widget space
-2. More connection with MAI system design (Koehn's team) - How does web fit into Windows
-3. Get another mentor or principle peer

 4. ...
 5. ...

+# PLAN

+# CAREER PATH
+1. More connection with MAI system design (Koehn's team) - How does web fit into Windows
+2. Get another mentor or principle peer

 # REFLECT
 ## Last year - 7-8 years at Microsft (FY24)